 Luckily, there are ways to enjoy the occasional meal when dining out without throwing your budget into total disarray.
 You’re able to continue to keep the price in check by making strategic decisions about where to eat, when to eat, what to purchase, and also the way to pay.
 There’s no need to feel like your forking out the sort of money you might pay at a restaurant in yarra valley Australia or at a Michelin star restaurant, eating out on a budget can still be a deeply satisfying dining experience.

 1. Take Home Leftovers

 One way to take care of the typically massive serving sizes of restaurants is to divide the Dinner — not having a buddy, but in to two meals on your own.
 Rather than eating everything on the plate stop after you are satisfied and request a to-go container or bring your own — to take home the leftovers.
 This way, tonight’s dinner could double as tomorrow’s lunch.
-Alternatively places that serve all day breakfast mean today’s brunch can also become tomorrow’s breakfast (weird right?).
+Alternatively, places that serve big plates of food mean today’s brunch can also become tomorrow’s breakfast (weird right?).

 In case you have trouble disciplining yourself from eating it all, while there is still food on your plate, request the container at the beginning of the meal.
 Then it is possible to place the to-go part from the box straight away, before you begin eating.

 Taking home leftovers does not save as much cash as sharing with a friend, as you are still paying the entire price.
 True, you get two meals from it but your restaurant leftovers are probably dear than that of a brown-bag lunch which will just have cost a buck or so to create.
 So, all you are really saving is your $1 or 2 you’d have spent on your home cooked lunch — but it is better than allowing that additional food go to waste.

 2. Avoid the Drinks